marscoin/marscoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
 Some notes on how to build Marscoin in Unix.
+Recommended OS for Marscoin 1.5 is Ubuntu 18

 Note
 ---------------------